I love the apostle Peter! He’s my kind of person — he’s a doer.

 I desperately need to force myself to take Sabbath minutes in every hour, Sabbath hours in every day, and Sabbath days in every week.
 Not only for specific worship, but to engage in whatever calms my spirit and soothes my soul.
 For me it’s the yard, or baking bread, or a good book.

 Sometimes God just decides to stop me.
-One year ago God cleared my calendar of several favorite ministries.
+God once cleared my calendar of several favorite ministries.
 I was rather peeved that he took away what I truly enjoyed.
-Then he brought my first grandchild – a fragile special needs child – and I began to understand why he had wiped my slate clean.
+Then he brought my first grandchild — a fragile special-needs child — and I began to understand why he had wiped my slate clean.
 Suddenly, my family needed my support and presence and “those ministries” didn’t matter.
 Yes, I did a lot of extra housework and cooking, but my daughter needed me more than my work.
 My granddaughter only cared if I touched her, held her, talked to her.
 Public ministry didn’t impress her at all.

 Peter left good advice to Christ followers: